SherwoodSource/Einstein-AI/README.md

    ```
 5. (Optional) Review `SOURCES.env` to manage online Einstein sources and trigger words.

-## Running the Bot (GUI Mode - Windows)

-On Windows, you can launch the bot with a clean graphical interface and no background terminal:
-- Double-click **`EinsteinAI.bat`**
-- Or run `powershell -File EinsteinAI.ps1`

 ## Setup (Data Ingestion)

 Before running the bot for the first time, or if you update the source texts in `einstein_ai/data/`, you need to build the FAISS vector index: